-If a student believes a grade received was less than what it should have been due to error or deliberate action, the student must appeal the final grade in writing to the Instructor within ten (10) days of receiving the final grade.
+If a student believes a grade received was not what it should have been due to error or deliberate action, the College has an appeal process under which the student appeal may be successively reviewed until a resolution is reached.

 - faculty error

-b. grades have been assigned in a manner other than that stated on the course syllabus or other published course documents
+- grades have been assigned in a manner other than that stated on the course syllabus or other published course documents

-c. grades have been assigned in a manner inconsistent with how they were assigned to other students in that course
+- grades have been assigned in a manner inconsistent with how they were assigned to other students in that course

-Dissatisfaction with a grade is not a rationale for appeal.
+Note: Dissatisfaction with a grade is not a rationale for appeal.

-The timeline for each level of the appeal process is ten (10) days following receipt of the grade or completion of the previous step.
+Note: The timeline for each level of the appeal process is ten (10) days following receipt of the grade or completion of the previous step.
 Each step must be completed in writing (email and email attachments are acceptable).

+- The student must appeal the final grade in writing to the Instructor within ten (10) days of receiving the final grade.
 If the faculty member has not responded to the first level of appeal within ten (10) days, the student may proceed to level two (2).

 - If the matter is not resolved to the satisfaction of the student, the second level of appeal is for the student to submit the appeal to the department chair or program director.